SylphAI-Inc/AdalFlow/docs/source/tutorials/parameter.rst

 * persistent, the parameters that we are optimizing, such as those with an actual type assigned `param_type` in the `Parameter` class.
    For the persistent parameters, the data type will be string.

+Each parameter has a:
+id: unique identifier
+name:

 Intermediate parameters
 ------------------------
 intermediate parameters data = Componnet.call output.